phluid61/internet-drafts/file-scheme/draft.md

 ## UNC Paths  {#ext-unc}

-It is common to encounter file URIs that encode entire UNC strings in the path, usually with backslash "\\" characters replaced with slashes "/".
+It is common to encounter file URIs that encode entire UNC strings in the path, with all backslash "\\" characters replaced with slashes "/".

 To interpret such URIs, the `auth-path` rule in {{syntax}} is replaced with the following: